-The Generalised Soil Type at the scheme location is identified as mineral podzols (Scotland's Soils).
+The Generalised Soil Type at the scheme location is identified as immature soils (Scotland's Soils).

-A desktop study using the British Geological Survey Map (BGS GeoIndex) identifies the local geology type as a combination of the following:
+A desktop study using the British Geological Survey Map (BGS GeoIndex) identifies the local bedrock geology as 'Dalradian Supergroup (psammite, semipelite and calcsilicate-rock), which is a metamorphic bedrock.